One-electron operators

 Cartesian moment expectation value

-In the following example I am calculating a cartesian moment expectation value \(\langle 0 \vert x^1 y^2 z^3 \vert 0 \rangle\) for a Levy-Leblond HF wave function:
+In the following example we calculate the cartesian multipole moment expectation value \(\langle x^1 y^2 z^3 \rangle\) for a Levy-Leblond Hartree-Fock wave function:

 **DIRAC